Guide to ZPIDER Accessories

 If the width is more than 86.5mm you are out of luck (and you are most likely on a Trek bike).
 The ZPIDER (and any other BB386EVO) crank will unfortunately not fit your bike.

 If the width is around 86.5mm, you need to check the clearance at the bottom bracket.
-A few frames are too beefy in the bearing area to fit the ZPIDER (generation 1).
-This seems to only be an issue with carbon frames for press-fit bearings.
-The ZPIDER has an opening of 49.5 mm in diameter as illustrated by the cross section view below.
+A few frames are too beefy in the bearing area to fit the ZPIDER.
+This seems to only be an issue with BB386EVO or BB86 frames.
+The ZPIDER has an opening of 49.5 mm in diameter as illustrated by the cross-section view below.
 Please note that the bottom bracket will be seated 7 mm into the ZPIDER:

 Therefore the frame should not exceed 49 mm: